Xyber-Labs/0-100-Solana-contracts/engine/DEPLOYMENT.md

 ```

 **Note:** Adjust amounts based on your testing needs.
 These amounts match the test suite.

+**Important:** The `keys/deployer.json` keypair is required for initializing the Income Dispatcher program.
+The deployer public key must match the `DEPLOYER` constant in the contract.

 ### 3. Create XYBER Token Mint